 For example, “After you finish this game, it is time to put on your pajamas.”
 Or, “In 10 minutes, we are going to get into the car and drive to school.”

-For many children with autism it’s helpful to set a timer.
+For many children with autism, it’s helpful to set a timer.
 Being able to visually track time can help the child understand the difficult concept of time.
 For some children, it might even be necessary to include reminders as the time is winding down – “There are 2 minutes left until we leave.
 There is 1 minute until we leave.”

 For children who struggle to understand verbal communication, pictures that visually represent a series of upcoming events can be extremely useful.
 For example, if you want the child to sit down at the dinner table after they complete a puzzle, you might show them a “first/then” board with pictures of a puzzle and then the dinner table.

 Technology can be a tremendous help with these kinds of strategies.
-There are several great apps for tablets and smart phones that contain a library of photos to create “first /then” boards right on the screen.
+There are several great apps for tablets and smartphones that contain a library of photos to create “first /then” boards right on the screen.

 CHILDREN WITH AUTISM THRIVE ON PREDICTABILITY.

 It’s extremely important for children with autism to know what to expect from the people and situations in their world.
-If caretakers don’t implement expectations with consistency and follow through, it creates uncertainty that often leads to anxiety and acting out.
+If caretakers don’t implement expectations with consistency and follow-through, it creates uncertainty that often leads to anxiety and acting out.

 Do your best to make their world predictable.
-For example, tell the child that you will give them a snack if they finish their homework and then do not fail to keep your end of the bargain.
+For example, tell the child that you will give them a snack if they finish their homework, and then do not fail to keep your end of the bargain.
 It can also be helpful to create predictability through daily routines.
 For example, homework, then dinner, then one television show, then get ready for bed.

 As we’ve already discussed timers and “first/then” boards are useful to communicate the predictability of events.
-In many cases, as the child comes to know what’s expected and trust that caretakers will follow through, the rigidity of routines can relax a bit over time.
+In many cases, as the child comes to know what’s expected and trusts that caretakers will follow through, the rigidity of routines can relax a bit over time.